How Zinc Is Essential to Our Overall Health

 Maintenance of Vitamin A levels

-Zinc has shown a remarkable function in increasing the absorption of vitamin A, therefore, prevents night blindness.
+Zinc has shown a remarkable function in increasing the absorption of vitamin A, which, therefore, prevents night blindness.
 A higher concentration of zinc is documented in retinal tissues.
-Along with vitamin A, it has an important part in treating acne by converting vitamin A to its active forms i-e retinol-A. This reduces the risk of active acne and prevents clogging of the pores to reside bacteria in them.
+Along with vitamin A, zinc plays an important part in treating acne by converting vitamin A to its active forms, i.e., retinol-A. This reduces the risk of active acne and prevents the clogging of the pores by bacteria residing in them.

 Mood and Cognition

-It stops the overstimulation of nerves and keeps the brain and associated nerves in a healthy equilibrium.
-By increasing the serotonin levels it provokes a sense of tranquility and accomplishment.
+It stops nerve overstimulation and keeps the brain and associated nerves in a healthy equilibrium.
+By increasing serotonin levels, it provokes a sense of tranquility and accomplishment.

 Taste Sensations